cbarth15/lhs/game1/README.txt

 Solider::shoot:
-	This algorithm is ran for each soldier currently alive (Field::shoot calls this function for each soldier).
+	This algorithm is ran for each soldier currently alive, Gaussian Normal Distribution function (Field::shoot calls this function for each soldier).
 This algorithm is responsible for causing the death of all soldiers on the playing field.

 	The algorithm is ran on a per soldier basis but considered each enemy soldier: